 Our resources are limited.
-We do not have a dedicated Public Health position or office.
+We do not have a dedicated Public Health position or office, rather public health is treated as a consortium of staff who have task-adjacent roles and are interested in students' wellbeing.
 We do benefit vis-à-vis alcohol and other drug use, and in particular the encouragement of use in moderation, from two dynamics: